Going to Campus

 Undergraduate residences are again welcoming students and all Caltech employees are transitioning to in-person work.
 As a member of the Caltech community, here is what you need to know before coming to campus or your off-campus facility:

-All students participating in in-person classes will be required to wear high-quality N95 masks while in instructional spaces, both indoors and outdoors.
 Through the Caltech Store, the Institute will provide N95 and KN95 masks for all employees and students beginning Monday, Sept.
-27, and strongly recommends their use by instructors.
-Ten masks will be handed out at a time; individuals requesting masks must show their Caltech ID.
+27. Ten masks will be handed out at a time; individuals requesting masks must show their Caltech ID.
 Please review the Proper Use of N95 Respirators and Cal/OSHA's guidance on how to wear an N95 mask.